-This model can be fit to data $X^n$ using the PR algorithm in \eqref{eq:pr} above, depending on a user-specified initial guess $\Psi_0$ and weights $(w_i: i \geq 1)$.
-We are not directly interested in estimation of the mixing distribution $\Psi$; our focus is on the joint marginal density for $X^n$ that is produced as a by-product, namely, $\hat q^\text{\sc pr}(X^n)$ as given in \eqref{eq:mult}.

-Note, again, the same key multiplicative form in \citet[][Eq.~10.10]{wald.sequential} that was the driving force behind the formulation in Section~8 of \citet{wasserman.universal}.
-Moreover, the PR update from $\hat q^\text{\sc pr}(X^{n-1})$ to $\hat q^\text{\sc pr}(X^n)$ is an $O(1)$ computation, compared to the $O(n)$ computation one can expect with the ``non-anticipatory'' maximum likelihood estimation strategies employed in variants of universal inference \citep[e.g.,][]{gangrade2023sequential}.
+Let $\Psi$ be a mixing probability distribution supported on the specified index set $\UU$ and consider a basic mixture model as in \eqref{eq:mixture}.
+This model can be fit to data $X^n$ using $\pr$, and the output most relevant to us here is the joint marginal density for $X^n$ that is produced as a by-product, namely, $\hat q^\text{\sc pr}(X^n)$ as given in \eqref{eq:mult}.
+Recall the multiplicative form of $\hat q^\text{\sc pr}(X^n)$ in \eqref{eq:mult}, a driving force behind the general formulation in \citet[][Sec.~8]{wasserman.universal}.
+Moreover, the $\pr$ update from $\hat q^\text{\sc pr}(X^{n-1})$ to $\hat q^\text{\sc pr}(X^n)$ is an $O(1)$ computation, compared to the $O(n)$ computation expected with ``non-anticipatory'' maximum likelihood estimation \citep[e.g.,][]{gangrade2023sequential}.